Canon 800D vs Sony RX10 III

 - More heavily discounted: Has been on the market for longer (launched in March 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the 800D emerges as the winner of the contest (15 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 800D comes out slightly ahead of the RX10 III (15 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 800D and the Sony RX10 III place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.